biolink/biolink-model/docs/has_biological_sequence.md

----
-parent: Slots
-title: biolink:has_biological_sequence
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: has_biological_sequence
+# Type: has biological sequence

 connects a genomic feature to its sequence

 URI: [biolink:has_biological_sequence](https://w3id.org/biolink/vocab/has_biological_sequence)

 ## Domain and Range